igsekor/docker-seeds/flutter/README.md

 # The image for developing any app on Flutter in Docker container

-The dev container is based on the Docket image 'matspfeiffer/flutter'.
+The dev container is based on the Docker image 'matspfeiffer/flutter'.
+Don't forget to change the user name and email in Dockerfile to setup the git for yourself.

 ## Working with repository